tushar3006/MCP/README.md

   - Triggers update of memo://insights resource

-## Usage with Claude Desktop Locally
+## Usage Locally with Claude Desktop

+An full-version guide can be found [here](https://modelcontextprotocol.io/quickstart/user).
+Below is a quick guide to get started:

 1. Install [Claude AI Desktop App](https://claude.ai/download)